dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 This happens for example when two row vectors of the same weight matrix in a neural network are identical/parallel (meaning two neurons are identical) - in such a case the two sets of columns will be linearly dependent.
 Another example can be "dead neurons" in ReLU networks - these neurons are always zero and so the outgoing weights from them don't effect the actual model (and so their column is a zero vector).

 In practice, when the neural network is large enough and the initialization is good, we don't see this happening and the network is able to converge to a global minimum (with a loss of zero).
-Hui Jiang build on the above kind of reasoning in his [paper][Jiang] to explain why highly expressive neural networks don't get stuck in local minima even though there are so many in the loss landscape.
+Hui Jiang built on the above kind of reasoning in his [paper][Jiang] to explain why highly expressive neural networks don't get stuck in local minima even though there are so many in the loss landscape.

 ### The Exploding and Vanishing Gradients Problem

 Just like we explored the loss landscape using $$\frac{\partial \theta}{\partial W}$$, we can do the same sort of analysis to explain more generally why there are exploding and vanishing gradients.

 Since $$\frac{\partial \theta}{\partial W}$$ depends on $$W$$, it is reasonable to believe (and it is the case in practice) that there are many $$W$$s for which the operator norm of $$\frac{\partial \theta}{\partial W}$$ is very large or very small.
-In such cases even though the canonical gradient is of a reasonable norm (assuming $$x$$ has bounded norm), we could have $$\frac{\partial \theta}{\partial W}$$ increase/decrease the norm of the gradient considerably, causing the gradient to vanish or explode.
+In such cases even though the canonical gradient is of a reasonable norm (assuming $$x$$ has bounded norm), $$\frac{\partial \theta}{\partial W}$$ could still increase/decrease the norm of the gradient considerably, causing the gradient to vanish or explode.

 ## Further Reading

 This sort of comparison between deep and canonical representations is used to both understand why neural networks are able to reach global minima of the loss landscape, and recently to start showing why they generalize well.
-In the next posts we'll try exploring how we can develop optimization algorithms using this view, that hopefully perform better than SGD on the deep representation.
+In the next posts we'll try exploring how we can develop optimization algorithms using this view.

 ### Deep Linear Networks

 A few papers from Sanjeev Arora and Nadav Cohen, along with other collaborators, address the dynamics of optimizing deep linear networks (deeper than our linear example).

 The [first paper][Nadav1] studies depth and it's effect on optimization.
 It shows that under certain assumptions on the weight initialization, depth acts as a preconditioning matrix at every gradient step (similar to the PSD matrix we saw in our small example).
-They also show that this kind of preconditioning cannot be attained by regularizing some type of norm of the canonical model - over-parameterization it is a different kind of animal.
+They also show that this kind of preconditioning cannot be attained by regularizing some type of norm of the canonical model - over-parameterization seems to be a different kind of animal than norm-based regularization.

 In the [second paper][Nadav2], the authors extend their results and show a convergence proof for deep linear networks under reasonable conditions on the random initialization.